 3 Easy Ways to Reduce Shopping Cart Abandonment

-Shopping cart abandonment is a common issue for retailers.
+Retailers are always on the lookout for strategies that reduce shopping cart abandonment – and it’s no wonder.
 Almost 68% of all carts are abandoned prior to checkout, amounting to $18 billion in lost sales revenue annually for e-commerce stores!
 If you’re tired of losing income and missing sales opportunities, don’t stress – there are many ways to reduce the number of abandoned carts.